Choosing Paint Finishes for Every Room: Matte, Gloss, and More

 Velvet

-Popular brands of matte paint include:
+Popular matte paint options include:

--Sherwin Williams Cashmere Low Luster
+- Sherwin-Williams Cashmere Low Luster

--Benjamin Moore Regal Select Matte
+- Benjamin Moore Regal Select Matte

--Behr Premium Plus Ultra Matte
+- Behr Premium Plus Ultra Matte

 Gloss Paint Finish for Bold Accents

-Kitchens and bathrooms
+Kitchens and Bathrooms

-Trim and accents
+Trim and Accents

 Semi-Gloss for High-Traffic Areas That Need Cleaning